Frequently Asked Questions

 Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.2 and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap (this can be as low as 16MB).
 If you are trying to run Vespucci on such a device, particularly with 0.9.4 and later, the following hints should be helpful (ordered in decreasing order of importance):

 - only load small map areas and don't excessively use the incremental load facility

 - don't add large presets

 Can't download data from OpenStreetMap servers

-Workaround: create a new non-https API entry (enter "http://api.openstreetmap.org/api/0.6/" as API URL) and select that.
-Version 0.9.8 and later automatically adds such an entry so you will only need to select it.
+Workaround: create a new non-HTTPS API entry (enter "http://api.openstreetmap.org/api/0.6/" as API URL) and select that.
+0.9.8 and later versions already have such an entry, you only need to activate it.

 "301 Moved Permanently" error when trying to download

-The OpenStreetMap API server you are using is likely redirecting http (non-encrypted) to https (encyrpted) connections.
-Try changing the API configuration to use https.
+The OpenStreetMap API server you are using is likely redirecting HTTP (non-encrypted) to HTTPS (encrypted) connections.
+Try changing the API configuration to use HTTPS.

 What can I do with the editor?